-Find these items or more at the well-designed Prana website and you can also find a good selection online at Backcountry, Zappos, or Moosejaw.
+Find these items or more at the well-designed Prana website and you can also find a good selection online at REI, Zappos, or Moosejaw.

 If you want to get an alert four or five times a year when travel gear discounts are the deepest, get on my long-running Gear Sales Insiders list.